kmnhan/vscode-two-monokai/README.md

 ## Features
 - Updated most editor colors with the ones from [One Dark Pro Theme](https://github.com/Binaryify/OneDark-Pro.git), including a darker version and a flat version
 - Pair bracket colorization!

+The colors used in this theme are mostly derived from [One Monokai Theme](https://marketplace.visualstudio.com/items?itemName=azemoh.one-monokai) and [One Dark Pro Theme](https://marketplace.visualstudio.com/items?itemName=zhuangtongfa.Material-theme).

 ## Install